How to Solve Apple CarPlay Not Working - 7 Fixes!

 Step 3: Choose the iOS device you want to use.

 The program will be reflected on the linked iPhone.
 Check the information again and make any necessary adjustments.
 Then, to program the IPSW file, click the "Select" button.
 Locate and choose your IPSW file from the browser window.

 Step 4: Install Firmware and Reboot!

 On your computer, the software will download the chosen firmware package.
 As the last step, choose "Fix Now."
 And there you have it!

 To fix the IPSW, just click “Fix Now” when the firmware has been downloaded.
-Your phone's operating system has now been changed to iOS 13.7.
+Your phone's operating system has now been changed to the iOS version you want.

 Apple CarPlay is the most convenient method to utilize some of your phone's apps securely while driving.
 If you don't have navigation, you may use Google Maps; Spotify, if you want to listen to your own music; and Siri, which will read your text messages to you.
 Above are some potential remedies if you have upgraded your iPhone to the latest iOS or if Apple CarPlay is just not functioning when you put your phone into your vehicle.

 Now you understand why the iOS CarPlay tool on your iOS device isn't functioning.
 Hopefully, these answers will assist you in resolving all of your problems.
 To fix any troubles you may be facing with your iOS device, you should use the Dr.Fone iOS repair tool.

 Other Popular Articles From Wondershare

 - iPhone Headphone Problems